orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- [ ] How about inaccessible structures, like some mapping we don't have access to (say: input&output only, nothing in between)
 	- [ ] Way of dealing with orbits, realization of them, and switch to a variant which is aware of the orbit??? (ref on boundary now?)
 	- [ ] .terminal = .initial (self-referential ray like this)
-	- [ ] **Important property which needs better phrasing - and current setup can't capture this nicely: In order to point out a cycle, you are required to have some way of breaking that symmetry ; so any cycle has some notion of ordered/.../labelled.
+	- [ ] **Important property which needs better phrasing - and current setup can't capture this nicely: In order to point out acycle, you are required to have some way of breaking that symmetr y ; so any cycle has some notion of ordered/.../labelled.
 Similarly any asymmetry can be made cyclic by ignoring the order.**
 	- [ ] Way of interpreting possible representations (as equivalences, but then for a particular purpose);
 	- [ ] Propagate next time step: each ray with a separate causal history
 - [ ] Factory (Version Control, Causal histories, ..., Compression): Setup to constantly grow whatever in-memory graph/equivalences are found, get to this place so we can start iterating on discovery functions.
 (Good notion of causal histories & orbits needs to be there)